GhHiva/LLM/README.md

  3. Updating step:
      - changing the parameters,

- and repeating these steps until reaching to the desired output which is the minimizing the loss!
+ and repeating these steps until reaching to the desired output which is the minimizing the loss! check the Example3.

 _________________________________________________________
 ## MakeMore2: